uhppoted/uhppoted-mqtt/documentation/greengrass/README.md

 ## _uhppoted-mqtt_

-Installing _uhppoted-mqtt_ is straightforward and described in the [README](https://github.com/uhppoted/uhppoted-mqtt#installation).
+Installing _uhppoted-mqtt_ is straightforward and described in the [README](https://github.com/uhppoted/uhppoted-mqtt#installation), but a step-by-step guide is [here](uhppoted-mqtt.md).

 If you're installing it as a service/daemon (recommended) the installation will automatically create (or update) the _/etc/uhppotd/uhppoted.conf_ configuration file.
 If you're installing it as a console application and don't already have a _uhppoted.conf_ file you can generate one by running the following command:
 ```